kyledebry/CRDFormatter/README.md

 ### Simplified file:
 The `_SIMPLIFIED.csv` file does not contain each event separately, but rather generates two histograms from the data.
 The first has a row for each second of the run, and the number of events that occurred during that second, while the second has a row with how many events were recorded in each minute of the run.

 These two data sets can easily be plotted to very quickly gain a sense of the nature of the run, and are also often used in further analyses.
-The generation of these two lists is a result of the difficulty of creating historgrams in programs such as Excel, which has no native histogram functionality.
+The generation of these two lists is a result of the difficulty of creating histograms in programs such as Excel, which has no native histogram functionality.

 Below is the `_SIMPLIFIED.csv` file from the sample dataset: